-For more information, refer to the Privacy of Personal Information Practice and Confidential Information Practice.
+For more information, refer to the ATCO Australia Privacy Policy and Confidential Information Practice.

-- Collect, use, retain, disclose or dispose of personal information in accordance with our Privacy of Personal Information Practice. - Safeguard personal information ensuring that it is only shared for legitimate and authorized purposes. - Consult with Human Resources or a Privacy Officer before implementing new or modifying processes that use personal information (including new systems or software upgrades). - If you view personal information that you would not normally have access to, report it to the Privacy Officer for your business unit.
+- Collect, use, retain, disclose or dispose of personal information in accordance with our ATCO Australia Privacy Policy. - Safeguard personal information ensuring that it is only shared for legitimate and authorized purposes. - Consult with Human Resources or a Privacy Officer before implementing new or modifying processes that use personal information (including new systems or software upgrades). - If you view personal information that you would not normally have access to, report it to the Privacy Officer for your business unit.

-- Disclose personal information to a person who does not have a business need to know it, the authority to see it or, where required, the subject's consent to access it. - · Ask employees of our customers, competitors or suppliers to disclose personal information. - · Disclose personal information regarding current or former members of our team. - Release customer information unless it is for legitimate business purposes and you have the authorization to do so.
+- Disclose personal information to a person who does not have a business need to know it, the authority to see it or, where required, the subject's consent to access it. - Ask employees of our customers, competitors or suppliers to disclose personal information. - · Disclose personal information regarding current or former members of our team. - Release customer information unless it is for legitimate business purposes and you have the authorization to do so.